-*a caveat before we begin…I actually enjoyed (some) of Jordan Peterson’s book, 12 Rules for Life: An Antidote to Chaos.
-In fact, I enjoyed it so much I thought I would take a crack at it myself.
+*before we begin…I actually enjoyed (some) of Jordan Peterson’s book, 12 Rules for Life: An Antidote to Chaos and thought I’d take a crack at it myself.
 This post is meant (mostly) for entertainment purposes and I cannot guarantee you’ll hate yourself less by following my or anyone else’s advice.
 See rule 12 for more.

 Rule One – Don’t weigh yourself more than once a month